apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 ### Rust UDF with direct iteration

-The final version of our scalar UDF is one where we implement it in rust and iterate through all of the arrays ourselves.
+The final version of our scalar UDF is one where we implement it in Rust and iterate through all of the arrays ourselves.
 If you are iterating through more than 3 arrays at a time I recommend looking at [izip](https://docs.rs/itertools/latest/itertools/macro.izip.html) in the [itertools crate](https://crates.io/crates/itertools).
 For ease of understanding and since we only